Java Developer Salary India 2026

 3. What skills can increase a Java developer’s salary in India?

 Skills such as Spring Boot, microservices architecture, and cloud platforms like AWS are commonly associated with higher salaries.
-According to LinkedIn Jobs and industry reports, employers often look for developers who can build scalable backend systems and work with modern DevOps tools.
-Knowledge of Docker, Kubernetes, and messaging systems like Apache Kafka can also improve earning potential.
-However, salary impact depends on how effectively these skills are applied in real-world projects.
+According to aggregated data on Naukri and Glassdoor, job listings for mid-level and senior Java roles frequently include these technologies as core requirements—skills that correlate with higher salary brackets.
+Knowledge of Docker, Kubernetes, and messaging systems like Apache Kafka can further improve earning potential, especially in product-based companies.

 4. Is Java still a good career option in 2026?